StephanMusgrave/unipop/README.md

 * the distance from the user to the item
 * auto-changing extra images
 * an option to view its location on Google Maps
-* I want it button
+* an I want it button

 I want it button
 ---
-The I want it button changes its function depending on the conditions.
-It can change to several different buttons:
+The I want it button adjusts its functionality to suit different conditions:

 **I want it**